VishalChoudhary0112/Data-Science-Project/README.md

 - Stacking classifier improved recall from 4% (logistic baseline) to 31%.
 - Proper preprocessing and transformation were critical for success.

-## Contributors

-- Bharath N Raju
-- Niranjan
-- Vishal Choudhary
-- Nikhil Kodapalli
-- Reshma R A
-- *Guided by: Mr. Jatinder Bedi*

-## License

-This project is part of an academic capstone and is shared for learning purposes.
-For reuse or reproduction, proper credit must be given.